What is the challenge?

-Being net zero or carbon neutral would mean removing as many emissions as we produce.
+Being net zero means removing as many emissions as we produce.

 To get there, we need to produce much less pollution – meaning tougher emissions targets.
 But we also need to get better at removing climate-change gases from the atmosphere.
 That means changing the way we use land, including fewer factory-farmed animals in favour of more forests that absorb carbon.

-5 things the government must do to make the UK carbon neutral
+5 things the UK government must do to go net zero

 1. Phase out polluting cars by 2030

 The government aims to end the sale of new petrol, and diesel, cars and vans by 2040.
 Even its own climate advisers say this is too late.